Chlorine-Chlorine dioxide -Biofilm-MMS.

-Aluminium sulphate was removed from Sydney water
+Aluminium sulphate was removed from Sydney’s water

 It may be that the heat from the centre of the Earth is not a constant, and may exert more changes on our climate than the sunspot variations.
 What is happening on the other planets in our solar system?
 Are all the planets moving through a “hot” part of space?
 Ignorance, vested interests, and narrow research, may deprive us of the full picture.

 We are but recent arrivals on this planet, transitory microscopic shadows, adrift in the oceans of plasma and space, we can only marvel, observe, but never really know all the secrets of the universe.

-(Spell Universe with a capital ‘U’, if you prefer.)
+(Spell universe with a capital ‘U’, if you prefer.)

 Ice in Greenland is melting partly because of heat from the

 Earth’s mantle, according to a team of international researchers.

 The group claims that they are the first to find a connection between

+the Earth’s mantle.
 The findings, they suggest, could have

 and the reasons behind ice melt in the region …

 The Greenland ice sheet is often considered an important

 rise over the next century or longer.